marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 Our task now is provide an implementation of \\(\mathcal{A}\_{POS}\\)!
 Okay, but what kind of engineering constraints do we have for this?
 And what does finished look like?

-First and foremost this code should be clear, and it's implementation should trace to the definitions we have covered in a straightforward way.
-I'm not going to place performance considerations over code clarity, so the code is not production ready if what we want is to use this implementation in anger.
-All code will be in Python 3.11.
+Two constraints, code should be clear, and should trace to the definitions we cover in a straightforward way.
+I'm not going to place performance considerations over code clarity, the code is not production ready if what we want is to use this implementation in anger.
+All code will be Python 3.11.

 We're finished when we can check if a string matches a pattern, i.e., whether the string is accepted by the automata.
 So some function like: